thindil/steamsky/bin/doc/MODDING.md

   recipe.
 If not set, it take 15 minutes.
 - Optional attribute `reputation`: Minimal reputation in bases needed to buy that recipe from them.
 Default value is -100 (available in all bases).
+- Optional attribute `toolquality`: Minimal quality of tool needed to craft that recipe.
+At this moment "quality" means chance to break for the selected tool.
+For example, value 5 means tools with chance to break 5 or less.
+  Default value is 100 (any tool)

 ## Ship modules